magechaP/Insta.yang/README.md

 # Insta.yang
 ###### Description
-* Insta.yang is a premium version of B-gallery.
-In B-instagram, the administrator is not the only one with permisions to post pictures but also the other registered users can do the same as long as they have their accounts.
+* Insta.yang is a premium version of gallery.
+In Insta.yang the administrator is not the only one with permisions to post pictures but also the other registered users can do the same as long as they have their accounts.
 * It basically a custom made instagram with fewer features compared t the official instagram application.
 * Its simple and easy to use
 ###### Author